abhishek-shrm/Flex-panel-gallery/README.md

 # Flex-panel-gallery
-It is an image gallery made using CSS flexbox property.
+It is an image gallery made using CSS flexbox property and Vanilla Javascript.